turingschool/backend-curriculum-site/module2/lessons/design_principles.md

   * build vocabulary and familiarity
   * begin to develop an eye for good/effective design

+## Vocab

+  * User Experience (UX)
+  * User Interface (UI)

 ## Warm Up

 Take a few minutes to brainstorm with your neighbor to come up with something that you use regularly and you feel embodies great design.

+## User Experience vs. User Interface

+Work closely together.
+A great product experience starts with UX followed by UI.
+UX is more about why we design something a certain way and UI is designing in that way and adapting to the technology it is presented on.

 ## 10 Guiding Principals